Want CNET to notify you of price drops and the latest stories?

 Yankees games on Prime Video

-For Yankees fans in the team's market, Amazon will stream 20 Yankees games on Prime Video this season.
-Though you don't need to live in the Bronx to stream these games, like with the YES streaming service, the area where they're available is limited -- New York state, Connecticut, northeast Pennsylvania, and north and central New Jersey.
-You'll need to be a Prime member, too (currently $139 per year).
+For Yankees fans in the team's market, Amazon (which owns a piece of the YES Network) will once again stream 21 Yankees games on Prime Video this season.
+You'll need to be a Prime member too (currently $139 per year).

 Brewers, Marlins, Rays, Royals and Tigers games on Bally Sports Plus

-Bally Sports has rolled out its own stand-alone streaming service for a handful of teams as well.
-Like NESN, it's available only to those who live in the respective areas.
+Bally Sports has its own stand-alone streaming service for a handful of teams as well.
+Like the NESN and YES services, it's available only to those who live in the teams' respective areas.

 The largest owner of regional sports networks nationwide, Bally Sports currently offers a stand-alone streaming subscription for five of those teams, under the Bally Sports Plus service.
 Only people who live in those five markets can subscribe.
 The teams (and markets) are: